 Unlike some towns, Jensen Beach isn’t mainly white- or blue-collar.
 Instead, the most prevalent occupations for people in Jensen Beach are a mix of both white- and blue-collar jobs.
 Overall, Jensen Beach is a town of professionals, sales and office workers, and managers.
 There are especially a lot of people living in Jensen Beach who work in management occupations (13.90%), sales jobs (12.71%), and food service (10.13%).

-One of the nice things about Jensen Beach is that it is nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Because of this, visitors and locals will often go to these areas to take in the scenery or to enjoy waterfront activities.
+Jensen Beach is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 The overall education level of Jensen Beach citizens is substantially higher than the typical US community, as 33.23% of adults in Jensen Beach have at least a bachelor's degree, and the average American community has 21.84%.